puzzfuzz/puzzfuzz.github.io/_posts/2015-03-04-hubspot-culture.md

 > With great people comes great responsibility.

 Employees should be as successful as their company and the company should be as proud of the **people** they build as they are of the **product**.
-To that end, HubSpot invests heavily in personal growth by holding frequent informational sessions lead by industry experts and free books and other educational resources.
+To that end, HubSpot invests heavily in personal growth by hosting frequent informational presentations lead by industry experts, while also offering free books and other educational resources.

 > If you're **just** doing your job you're **not** doing your job.